 We’ve shared before that you can double dip on rewards if you opt for cashback and also earn airline points through your rewards credit card.
 If you have different cards (perhaps one for each airline rewards program), be sure to use the one that will maximise your points balance.

 As you can see, there isn’t a hard or fast rule about whether cashback or points offers the best value.
 But generally, if you are a frequent traveller, opting for points could be the way to go.
-Or, if you are after the maximum reward possible, then cashback could be the option for you.
+Or, if you are after the maximum reward possible, then a cashback site like Kickback could be the option for you.
 Do one or the another or better still, do both.